SciTrek: Evaluating and Improving Long-Context Numerical Reasoning over Scientific Articles: The SciTrek Dataset

-In this section, we explain how \textsf{SciTrek} was curated.
-As mentioned earlier, our benchmark consists of question-answer pairs over scientific articles.
-Figure~\ref{fig:data_collection} illustrates our process: we first gather scientific article collections as contexts corresponding to different lengths (i.e., 64K, 128K, 512K, and 1M); we then create databases representing the article metadata and SQL queries with answers from database execution; finally, we convert the SQL queries into natural language questions.
+Figure~\ref{fig:data_collection} illustrates the \textsf{SciTrek} curation pipeline: we first assemble collections of scientific articles as contexts at varying lengths (i.e., 64K, 128K, 512K, and 1M), then construct databases representing article metadata and generate SQL queries with answers obtained via database execution.
+Finally, we convert the SQL queries into natural language questions.
+We describe each stage in detail below.